-In addition, photos can be taken at the event.
-If you do not wish to be photographed, please let the photographer know on the spot.
-We process the photos for the purposes of documentation of the event, for printed and for online publicity on our publicly available websites or/and on social media (a.o.
+In addition, photographs and/or video recordings can be taken at the event.
+If you do not wish to be photographed or filmed, please let the photographer or camerapeople know on the spot.
+We process the photographs and/or video recordings for the purposes of documentation of the event, for printed and for online publicity on our publicly available websites or/and on social media (a.o.
 Instagram, Facebook, LinkedIn).
-For controllers in the EU the legal basis for taking and publishing of photos is our legitimate interest in reporting on the event pursuant to Art.
+For controllers in the EU the legal basis for taking and publishing of photographs and/or video recordings is our legitimate interests in reporting on the event pursuant to Art.
 6 para.
 1 lit. f) GDPR.
 We ask for your separate consent pursuant to Art.
 6 para.
 1 lit. a) GDPR for the publication of photos, if the content and composition of the photos or the intended use requires this.

 In case Roland Berger organizes a competition on a social media channel of Facebook or Instagram following personal data will be process:

 - participant´s account name on social media channel;